Weaving: Southeast Asia

 In the Philippines, numerous pre-colonial weaving traditions exist among different ethnic groups.
 They used various plant fibers, mainly abacá or banana, but also including tree cotton, buri palm (locally known as buntal) and other palms, various grasses (like amumuting and tikog), and barkcloth.
 The oldest evidence of weaving traditions are Neolithic stone tools used for preparing barkcloth found in archeological sites in Sagung Cave of southern Palawan and Arku Cave of Peñablanca, Cagayan.
 The latter has been dated to around 1255-605 BCE.

 Other countries in Southeast Asia have their own extensive history of weaving traditions.
 Weaving was introduced to Southeast Asia at the same time rice agriculture was introduced from China.
-As it was introduced alongside rice farming, weaving is more popular in communities where rice is being farmed as compared to communities that rely on hunting, gathering, and animal farming.
+As it was introduced alongside rice farming, weaving became popular in communities where rice was being farmed compared to communities that rely on hunting, gathering, and animal farming.

 Each country has its own distinctive weaving traditions or has absorbed weaving traditions from their neighboring countries.
 The most common material used for weaving is cotton that is interwoven with threads made of different materials.
 Brunei is famous for its Jong Sarat, a cloth usually used in traditional weddings, uses silver and gold threads interwoven usually with cotton threads.
 Similarly, Indonesia has the Songket, also used in traditional weddings, which also utilizes gold and silver wrapped thread to create elaborate designs on their weaved textiles.
 On the other hand, Cambodia has the Ikat, which utilizes the method of dyeing thunks of thread tied with fiber to create patterns while weaving.
 In addition to using threads, weavers of Myanmar, Thailand, and Vietnam combine silk and other fibers with cotton for weaving.
 While in Laos, natural materials are used, like roots, tree bark, leaves, flowers, and seeds, but for dyeing the textile that has been already weaved.
 These countries in Southeast Asia have more weaving traditions but these techniques are the popular ones.